japanistry.com

 Honorifics play a huge role in the Japanese language.
 They define underlying power dynamics and help the speaker express deference to the listener without being explicit.
-It is the one area of the language where it is as essential to understand the culture as is it to understand the grammar and syntax.
+It is the one area of the language where it is as essential to understand the culture as it is to understand the grammar and syntax.
 It is also one area which can prove a bit of a stumbling block for learners (and beyond!).
-This is partly because the grammatical constructs can be a little difficult; partly because conferring respect through defined words and grammar is unfamiliar to native English speakers.
+This is partly because the grammatical constructs can be a little difficult, and partly because conferring respect through defined words and grammar is unfamiliar to native English speakers.

 The polite form we have been using throughout this guide is one of the three forms of Japanese honorifics.
 I’ve been referring to it as the “polite form” but its formal name is teineigo (literally, “polite language”).
 Teineigo is the basic way of being polite in Japanese and is absolutely crucial to master.
 As I’ve stated before: it is used everywhere, every day in Japan.
-The other two forms of keigosonkeigo and kenjōgo—are used to confer respect on the listener and debase oneself or show modesty.
+The other two forms of keigo—sonkeigo and kenjōgo—are used to confer respect on the listener and humble oneself or show modesty.
 In addition to teineigo, sonkeigo, and kenjōgo there is also bikago which is linguistically separate but very closely related.

 The JLPT tests your understanding of keigo and by N3 you would be expected to have a good understanding of all three forms.
-However, it may also crop up in N4, used as phrase you are expected to know.
+However, it may also crop up in N4, used as a phrase you are expected to know.

 Teineigo【丁寧語】